 Mammillaria bocasana monstrose/crest 'Fred' sm - This monstrose can also make crested stems.
 Spineless green blobs.
 Depends on what time of the year they can have white, pink and red growing tips.
 All growing on there own roots.
 Flowers are cream color and can make red seed pods.
 Nursery origin.
 Propagated from a our old large collection plants.
 Growing in 2.75" pots.
 5 in stock @ $18.00 each.

-Mammillaria bocasana ssp roseiflora m - Is a clump-forming cactus with globular to cylindrical stems covered with clusters of numerous white hair-like radial spies and one reddish-brown central hooked spines.
+Mammillaria bocasana ssp roseiflora m - Ia clump-forming cactus with globular to cylindrical stems covered with clusters of numerous white hair-like radial spies and one reddish-brown central hooked spines.
 Mexico.
 Photo of larger plant in flower.
 Propagated from a our old large collection plants.
 Growing in 3 1/2" pots.
 1 @ $15.00 each.

-Mammillaria bocasana ssp roseiflora #2 m - Is a clump-forming cactus with globular to cylindrical stems covered with clusters of numerous white hair-like radial spies and one reddish-brown central hooked spines.
+Mammillaria bocasana ssp roseiflora #2 m - Ia clump-forming cactus with globular to cylindrical stems covered with clusters of numerous white hair-like radial spies and one reddish-brown central hooked spines.
 Mexico.
 Propagated from a our old large collection plants.
 Both mother plants started out as crested.
 One was still showing some crest after it got bigger.
 When I cut them up.
 Most of both plants was what I call body crest with normal tops.
 Not sure if they will ever grow real crest again.
 Growing in 3 1/2" pots.
 8 @ $18.00 each.

 Mammillaria boolii sm - Seed grown.
 Clumping plants with soft, green or grey-green epidermis.
 Large pink flowers.
 The fruit are red, thin-skinned and often break off from a basal pore rather than falling whole, like in most Mammillaria.
 Mexico.
 Growing in 2.75" pots.
 5 @ $13.00 each.